If your baby is unsettled

 Stopping breastfeeding will make your symptoms worse, so ask for help and support early.

 Breastfeeding and thrush

 If you suddenly get sore, pink nipples after you’ve been feeding without problems for a while, you may have an infection called thrush.
 Ask your health visitor or another breastfeeding supporter to check whether your baby is latching on properly.
 Make an appointment with your GP.

 You and your baby will need treatment.
 You can easily give thrush to each other, so if your baby has it in their mouth you will still need some cream for your nipples or an oral thrush tablet to stop it spreading to you.
 You may want to ask your pharmacist for information.
 Some anti-fungal creams can be bought over-the-counter from a pharmacy.

-Seek further information and help from your health visitor or GP if your baby continues to have symptoms.
+Talk to your health visitor or GP if you or your baby continues to have symptoms.